 Magnetic core memory, 1955

-Magnetic core memory is random access memory used between 1955 and 1975.
+George Devol and An Wang developed the first magnetic core memory (random access memory) in 1955.
 Core memory uses rings of hard magnetic material as transformer cores.
 Each core can store one bit of information.
 The core doesn’t need the power to retain data, it can be permanently magnetized either clockwise or anti-clockwise.
 As it was developed, the core shrank from c.2mm to c.0-4mm, the initial speed of 200 kHz was increased to over 1 Mhz.
 A 32 x 32 core memory plane can store 1024 bits (128 bytes) of data.

 Hard Disk Drive (HDD), 1956

 We all know hard disks.
 It is an electro-mechanical device that stores and retrieves data using magnetic storage and rotating platters coated with magnetic material.
-The first hard disk was introduced by IBM in 1956 with a capacity of 3.75 MB.
+IBM introduced the first hard disk in 1956 with 3.75 MB.
 Today you can buy disks with a capacity of more than 18 TB per single hard disk, smaller, faster, and with a longer lifespan.
 There are dozens of companies that are producing hard disks today, and some of them are WD, Seagate, Toshiba, Hitachi, and others.

 Floppy Disks, 1967

-Floppy disks or diskette is a magnetic storage medium for storing data.
+Floppy disks or diskettes are magnetic storage mediums for storing data.
 The first commercial floppy disks were not the one we know as a 1.44”, but 8”.
 They were first introduced in the late 1960s and then improved by IBM and announced as a Type 1 Diskette or 5.25” in 1973.
 Today, the most used floppy disks are 3.5”.
 When it comes to capacity, floppy disks can store data from 80 KB to 2.8 MB.
 The estimated number of floppy disks use by 1996 was 56 billion.
-The 3.5“ floppy disks with a capacity of 1.44 MB were widely used in the early 21st.
+The users widely used the 3.5“ floppy disks in the early 21st.